Data Breaches: What Made Them Silent Killers [Updated 2023]

 This one is also a recent data breach that was initiated at the end of 2020.
 It lasted for two months, and the organization was able to take control by the end of January 2021.

 The “data breach” impacted a considerable chunk of its customers when an intruder gained unauthorized access to information like names, hashed passwords, salted emails, and addresses.
-The company did not reveal the number of affected users.
 The data breach reduced the stock value of the company by 30%.

 #6 – Parler